anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/README.md

 ### [`03-dns-empirical/`](./03-dns-empirical/)
 This directory contains the code we used and the results we gathered for Section 3 _Empirical View on IoT DNS Traffic_.
 We recommend reading the [documentation](./03-dns-empirical/README.md) for this directory first.
-For the quickest start, however, you first need to provide the base data sets we used in our experiments (see subdirectory [collect](./03-dns-empirical/collect/README.md) for more details) and then call
+For the quickest start, however, given that all requirements are installed and you provided the base data sets we used in our experiments (see subdirectory [collect](./03-dns-empirical/collect/README.md) for more details), run:

 ```sh
 # 1. 03-dns-empirical